Last Updated: 06/14/17

 What happens if I do not like the class I am registered in?
 Can I change my class schedule?
 What if I do not like the professors or courses I am placed in for Quarter Plus?

-Classes and instructors have been selected with extra care, taking all aspects such as AP credits and previous college courses into consideration.
-Students are block registered in classes and, unfortunately, there is no flexibility in changing classes.Back to top
+Classes and instructors are selected with extra care, taking all aspects such as AP and IB credits, various degree requirements, and previous college courses into consideration.
+Students are block registered in classes and, unfortunately, there is no flexibility in changing classes due to preference.Back to top

 What if I already have credit or will have credit for one of the courses offered during Quarter Plus?